[U.S. Flag] [Space] [PA Flag] [Space] [GER. Flag]

 from the Reich State of Palatinate.

-immigrant was Michael Anthony Kerchner.
-He was a shoemaker.
-He first settled in
+1832.
+The surname of this immigrant was Michael Anthony Kerchner.
+He was a

-Philadelphia.
+shoemaker.
+He first settled in Philadelphia.
 Later he moved to Wilmington, Delaware.
-Finally he settled in

-arriving clan was of the Catholic religion while our clan was German Reformed
+noteworthy difference.
+This later arriving clan was of the Catholic religion for

-and/or Lutheran.
-Despite the difference in religions, it is possible we came from
+difference in religions, it was possible I thought that we came from the same area.

 the Palatinate specifically but instead may have come from Baden-Wuerttemberg.

 If so, we could also be very distant relatives of Michael Kerchner's clan.
+But the

-is not related to the Michael Kerchner clan.
+proved that our Kerchner clan in the USA is not related to the Michael Kerchner

 Some Descendants of Kerchner clan of Freudenberg, Baden, Germany.

-exactly as we do.
-Their family is from the town of Spesbach which is near the city of
+which spell with the surname spelled exactly as we do.
+Their family is from the town

-Kaiserslautern in the southern part of Rheinland-Palatinate, Germany.
-Unfortunately,
+of Spesbach which is near the city of Kaiserslautern in the southern part of

-they did not know anything of their ancestry nor was the contact very interested
+Rheinland-Palatinate, Germany.
+Unfortunately, they did not know anything of their

-in genealogy.
-Research follow-up note: Y-DNA testing in 2004 and 2005 proved that
+course.
+The Y-DNA testing in 2004 and 2005 proved that our Kerchner clan in the USA

 Another possiblity was brought to my attention by another Kerchner researcher

-via a Fraktur for a granddaughter of Adam Kerchner.
-The Fraktur has the phrase
+via a Fraktur for a granddaughter of Adam Kerchner named Anna Maria Truckenmiller,

-"Adam Kerchner in Dessen" at the end.
-If this means "of Dessen" then it could be
+The Fraktur has the phrase "Adam Kerchner in Dessen" written at the end.
+If this means

-a reference to a village or town of origin in Germany.
-I searched for a village
+"of Dessen" then it could be a reference to a village or town of origin in Germany.
+I

-named Dessen but found none.
-But I did find a small village named Deesen, in Westerwald,
+searched for a village named Dessen but found none.
+But I did find a small village named

-No records were found in or near the village of Deesen, Westerwald, Germany, showing
+the village of Deesen, Westerwald, Germany, showing any connection to our Adam Kerchner.

-any connection to our Adam Kerchner.
-I emailed the Fraktur image to several German
+I then emailed a scan of the Fraktur image to several German genealogy researchers who

-genealogy researchers who live in Germany.
-After examining the Fraktur image they
+live in Germany.
+After examining the Fraktur image they said that in their opinion the

-said that in their opinion the "in Dessen" does not refer to a village or place but
+"in Dessen" absolutely does not refer to a village or place but that it is an early

-that it is an early Dutch, i.e., Holland Dutch, language formal grammatical phrase
+lowland Dutch, i.e., Holland Dutch, language formal grammatical and legal type phrase

 meaning "in this case".
 According to these correspondents, one of whom was an expert